 The Association makes estimates and assumptions that affect the reported amounts of assets and liabilities.
 The estimation of the ultimate liability arising from claims made under insurance contracts is the Association's most critical accounting estimate.
-The estimation of the ultimate liability arising from claims made under insurance contracts is the Association's most critical accounting estimate.
 There are several sources of uncertainty that need to be considered in the estimate of the amount that the Association will ultimately pay for such claims.
 Estimates are made of the expected ultimate cost of claims at the end of the reporting period and these could be significantly different in future accounting periods once those claims are settled.
 The estimate of IBNER is generally subject to a greater degree of uncertainty than that for reported claims.
 In calculating the estimated liability, the Association uses a variety of estimation techniques based upon actuarial analyses of historical experience which assumes that past trends can be used to project future developments.
 Estimates and judgements are continually evaluated and based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.
 Actual results may differ from these estimates.
 Large claims are usually separately addressed using input from the claims handlers.
 Further disclosure can be found in note 4 and 11.1.